Your complete guide to car insurance

 This type of cover can last from one hour to several months.
 It’s handy if you need temporary car insurance for work, delivery driving and personal use.
 Short-term car cover is usually only offered as a comprehensive policy.

-You can also temporarily change the vehicle on your existing policy for up to 31 days, depending on the insurer.
+You can also temporarily change the vehicle on your existing policy for up to 31 days, but this depends on the insurer.
 This would be subject to an administration charge.

 Find out more about types of car insurance and which level of cover is right for you.